bazel-contrib/rules_nodejs/docs/index.md

 ## Scope of the project

 This repository contains an orthogonal set of rules which covers an opinionated toolchain for JavaScript development.
-When requesting a new rule, describe your use case, why it's important, and why you can't do it with the existing rules.
-This is because we have limited resources to maintain additional rules.
+If you would like to request a new rule, please open a [feature request](https://github.com/bazelbuild/rules_nodejs/issues/new), describe your use case, why it's important, and why you can't do it within the existing rules.
+Then the maintainers can decide if it is within the scope of the project and will have a large enough impact to warrant the time required to impliment.

-The repository accepts contributions in terms of bug fixes or implementing new features in existing rules.
-If you're planning to implement a new rule, please strongly consider opening a [feature request](https://github.com/bazelbuild/rules_nodejs/issues/new) first so the project's maintainers can decide if it belongs to the scope of this project or not.

-For rules outside of the scope of the projects we recommend hosting them in your GitHub account or the one of your organization.
+If you would like to write a rule outside the scope of the projects we recommend hosting them in your GitHub account or the one of your organization.

 ## Design

 Most bazel rules include package management.
-That is, the `WORKSPACE` file installs your dependencies as well as the toolchain.
-In some environments, this is the normal workflow, for example in Java, Gradle and Maven are each both a build tool and a package manager.
+That is, the `WORKSPACE` file installs both your dependencies and toolchain at the same time.
+For example, in Java, Gradle and Maven they each install both a build tool and a packagae at the same time.

 In nodejs, there are a variety of package managers and build tools which can interoperate.
 Also, there is a well-known package installation location (`node_modules` directory in your project).
 Command-line and other tools look in this directory to find packages.
 So we must either download packages twice (risking version skew between them) or point all tools to Bazel's `external` directory with `NODE_PATH` which would be very inconvenient.